Who We Are

 The CoVPN expects to open four Phase III vaccine efficacy trials – trials that make sure the vaccine works - in 2020, with the potential for additional trials to follow.
 Each study is anticipated to enroll roughly 30,000 people, and participants will either get the vaccine product or a sterile saltwater injection (placebo).
 Some trials may be conducted only in the United States, while others will enroll global communities.

-The first Phase III vaccine trial will be of the Moderna mRNA vaccine that is planned to begin enrollment in the end of July 2020.
+The Phase III vaccine trial for the Moderna mRNA vaccine is closed for enrollment as of 10/23/20.
+Thank you for your participation.

 The Study Populations